AntonioSoler/SolrToElastic/README.md

 8. Select **fts.alfresco** from the drop-down menu.
 9. Execute a search for **yml**.

+>> If progress monitoring is required, [parallel reindexing](https://hub.alfresco.com/t5/alfresco-content-services-blog/alfresco-search-enterprise-3-2-deploying-at-scale/ba-p/316047) is recommended.
+This process is relying in [Spring Batch](https://docs.spring.io/spring-batch/reference/scalability.html) framework, that provides all the information related to the process.
+Note that an additional database, dedicated to this parallel reindexing process is required in this use case.

 ### Live Indexing

 1. In the terminal, ensure you are in the `solrToEs/02-ES`.